ONSgeo/set_operations_demo/README.md

-Submitted by DGO Data Analysts apprentices, Ed Cuss and Lucy Astley-Jones, who have been spending the last 3 months in the geospatial team.

-HOW TO… use Union, intersection, difference, and symmetric difference set of operations in python!
+## HOW TO… use Union, intersection, difference, and symmetric difference set of operations in python!

 These operations will allow you to quickly logically separate data based on conditions or attributes from a set or collections of datasets.